 pro tip : loosen their diapers and clothing at least thirty minutes before the session begins to give those little imprint marks enough time to disappear.

 the best images will be of your baby in a deep sleep.
-I know keeping them awake and alert when you’re already exhausted seems like a feat, but its so worth it – try to keep them from sleeping as much as possible before your session, so that as soon as the session starts, they’re nice and ready to pass out!
-Getting them milk drunk will also encourage sleepiness, so hold out on feeding as much as you can the morning of the session, and then right when your photographer is about to arrive, give your little one as much milk as they’d like.
+I know keeping them awake and alert when you’re already exhausted seems like a feat, but its so worth it – try to keep them from sleeping as much as possible before your session, and definitely keep them awake for the entire hour before your session, so that as soon as the session starts, they’re nice and ready to pass out!
+Getting them milk drunk will also encourage sleepiness, so hold out on feeding as much as you can the morning of the session, and then 15 minutes before your photographer is about to arrive, give your little one as much milk as they’d like.
 Remember that you can take as many breaks as you need to throughout the shoot to feed your little one – a well-fed baby is a happy, sleepy baby.

 While this is a lifestyle session and the main goal is to capture the authentic moments you have with your new little baby, I always love to get a few posed shots of newborns being naturally adorable as well.
 Grab blankets with texture and neutral colors for this portion of the shoot, as well as a plain white sheet.
 If you have any props that you’d love to style with (old suitcases, favorite toys, and letter boards tend to be favorites!), have those ready in advance.
 I like to have an abundance of pillows for this section of the shoot, so that your baby is super comfortable (we’ll often shoot these on the nursery or master bedroom floor, close to a window).